Alaa-ElHusseiny/Green_Sprint_Remote_Car/README.md

 Built using Arduino Uno.

-Used Relays, and two NRF24L01.
+Used Relays, and two NRF24L01 for the charging circuit.